 - The SIP programme was followed until it came to an end on 31 March 2011.
-It was an extremely effective scheme in supporting schools to complete self-evaluation and focussing local authority support to schools - Farringdon School was identified as a National Challenge school in September 2008, as part of a three year programme.
+It was an extremely effective scheme in supporting schools to complete self-evaluation and focussing local authority support to schools. - Farringdon School was identified as a National Challenge school September 2008, as part of a three year programme.
 The progress of pupils at the school was so good it was subject to DfE research.
-It has consistently been one of the highest achieving schools on the programme, being in the top tranche for rate of improvement - The Gaining Ground Initiative will conclude in August 2011.
-It has been implemented in six schools in Sunderland and evaluation is still to be completed by DfE - Risk analysis in Sunderland on schools' performance continues to be effective.
-SIPs understand how schools are performing and are able to predict where schools require specific support or are at risk of falling into Ofsted categories - Schools continue to set challenging and realistic targets.
-In the 2009/10 academic year, all local authority maintained schools' combined results exceeded the local authority target for 5A\-C, i.e. the gold standard - APP programmes were implemented in English, maths and science in schools.
-However, with the closure of the national strategies this programme has come to an end - National Strategies funded a programme of targeted intervention at Key Stages 3 and 4, which was effective and contributed to the improvement in performance. - Implementation of the Narrowing the Gap plan has supported young people from identified vulnerable groups to close the gap between themselves and their peers. - Early evaluation indicates that the national one to one tutoring initiative was effective in supporting programmes in English and maths at Key Stage 3 for targeted groups.
-The programme is continuing to be mainstreamed during the course of this year and there are plans for this to be continued in the academic year 2012 - There has been a local authority supported programme based around Pre Inspection Briefings (PIB) which is building the capacity of schools leadership teams to self evaluate accurately and to support other schools in doing the same.
-This programme is likely to expanded in the course of the 2011/12 academic year - CDP is also being made available to develop skills of model leaders in self evaluation and reference.
+It has consistently been one of the highest achieving schools on the programme, being in the top tranche for rate of improvement. - The Gaining Ground Initiative will conclude in August 2011.
+It has been implemented in six schools in Sunderland and evaluation is still to be completed by DfE. - Risk analysis in Sunderland on schools' performance continues to be effective.
+School Improvement Partners understand how schools are performing and are able to predict where schools require specific support or are at risk of falling into Ofsted categories. - Schools continue to set challenging and realistic targets.
+In the 2009/10 academic year, all local authority maintained schools' combined results exceeded the local authority target for 5A-C, i.e. the gold standard - Programmes of Assessing Pupil Progress (APP) were implemented in English, maths and science in schools.
+However, with the closure of the national strategies this programme has come to an end. - The National Strategies funded a programme of targeted intervention at Key stages 3 and 4, which was effective and led to the improvement in performance. - The Functional Skills Programme came to an end on 31 March 2011.
+Since then, subject development and school support has continued in English and maths and will continue to do so. - Implementation of the Narrowing the Gap plan has supported young people from identified vulnerable groups to close the gap between themselves and their peers. - Early evaluation indicates that the national one to one tutoring initiative was effective in supporting programmes in English and maths at Key Stage 3 for targeted groups.
+The programme is continuing to be mainstreamed during the course of this year and there are plans for this to be continued in the academic year 2012. - There has been a local authority supported programme based around Pre Inspection Briefings (PIB) which is building the capacity of schools leadership teams to self evaluate accurately and to support other schools in doing the same.
+This programme is likely to expanded in the course of the 2011/12 academic year (See Bullet 1). - CDP is also being made available to develop skills of model leaders in self evaluation and reference.

-- Key Stage 4 results (GCSE and equivalent) for pupils at the end of statutory school age are the highest achieved in Sunderland, continuing a strong upward trend over the last five years - The government's gold standard measure requires 16 year olds to achieve at least five GCSEs or equivalent at grade A\-C including English and maths.
-Sunderland's results for 2010 are the highest achieved and also the highest year on year improvement since the measure was introduced
+• Key Stage 4 results (GCSE and equivalent) for pupils at the end of statutory school age are the highest achieved in Sunderland, continuing a strong upward trend over the last five years.

-- 5+A\-Cs including English and Maths has improved as has 5+A\-Cs in any subject - More young people are achieving A\-C in two or more sciences - There is a strong rate of improvement for both boys and girls.
+- The government's gold standard measure requires sixteen year olds to achieve at least five GCSEs or equivalent at grade A-C including at least grade C in both GCSE English and maths.
+Sunderland's results for 2010 are the highest achieved and also the highest year on year improvement since the measure was introduced. - 5+A-Cs including English and Maths has improved and it is likely the gap with the national average has been reduced - More young people are achieving A-C in two or more sciences - The percentage of young people achieving 5+A-Cs in any subject has increased - Strong rate of improvement for both boys and girls